-Regulations for size and bag limits of Atlantic cobia in state waters are consistent with regulations in federal waters for Georgia.
-However, Georgia did not close state waters in 2016 and 2017, but most cobia are caught in federal waters off Georgia.
+Recreational regulations for size and bag limits of Atlantic cobia in state waters were consistent with regulations in federal waters for Georgia.
+Conversely, Georgia did not close state waters to recreational harvest of Atlantic cobia in 2016 or 2017, as most Atlantic cobia are caught in federal waters off Georgia.

-Regulations in state waters for bag and size limits of Atlantic cobia are consistent with regulations in federal waters for some areas of South Carolina.
-In April 2016, the governor of South Carolina approved legislation to establish a Southern Cobia Management Zone, which includes South Carolina state waters from Jeremy Inlet, Edisto Island, to the South Carolina/Georgia boundary.
-Effective May 1, 2016, Atlantic cobia harvest in the Southern Cobia Management Zone was limited to catch and release only from May 1 through May 31 and was limited to one fish per person per day or three fish per vessel per day, whichever is more restrictive, from June 1 through April 30.
-The full language of the bill is available at: https://legiscan.com/SC/text/H4709/2015.
+Regulations in state waters for bag and size limits of Atlantic cobia were consistent with regulations in federal waters for some areas of South Carolina.
+In April 2016, the governor of South Carolina approved legislation to establish a Southern Cobia Management Zone, which includes South Carolina state waters from Jeremy Inlet at Edisto Island, to the South Carolina/Georgia state line.
+Effective May 1, 2016, Atlantic cobia harvest in the Southern Cobia Management Zone was limited to catch and release only from May 1 through May 31 and was limited to one fish per person per day or three fish per vessel per day, whichever is more restrictive, from June 1 through April 30 (see: https://legiscan.com/SC/text/H4709/2015).
 In 2017, South Carolina closed their state waters to recreational harvest of Atlantic cobia on January 24, 2017, to track the federal closure.